 Sydney offers world class shopping centres, designer boutiques, department stores and speciality shops.
-Sydney Map with places to shop marked in yellow.
+Map links show city shopping areas and places to go.

 Places to shop in the Central Business District CBD are located within easy walking distance to each other, but there are other major shopper paradise centres in the outer suburbs such as MacArthur, Chatswood, Parramatta and Penrith.

 The beachside suburbs also have their own collections of speciality shops as well as everything else, more suited to Sydney’s relaxed beach culture, much in contrast to its more serious business side.

 Pitt Street in the city centre has a great collection of stores and shopping arcades, including the Strand, Centrepoint, the Skygarden and the Glasshouse.

 The Strand Arcade, originally built in 1892, is a beautiful old arcade with ornate wrought iron lace balconies and was the last of the Victorian age arcades built in Sydney.
 There was a fire in 1976 that had almost destroyed the whole building, but the shopkeepers got together and had it fully faithfully restored to its original design.
 You’ll find clothing, jewellry and accessories and gourmet food speciality shops.

 Both Skygarden and the Glasshouse have upmarket shops, with an excellent range of up to 250 fashion, food and lifestyle stores.
 All integrated into the Westfield Sydney.

 Grace Brothers, at the corner of Market and George Streets, and David Jones at Market and Castlereagh Streets have excellent department stores with select products from Australia and the world.

 Sydney Chinatown, situated between Darling Harbour and the City: